 Not to be a broken record, but by now we all know that sunscreen should be worn year-round, right?
-Even the greyest of days can cause sun damage, or worse.
-That said, the onset of summer is always a good time to take stock of one’s approach to sunscreen and renew a commitment to this (literal) skin-saving product.
+Even the greyest of days can cause sun damage—or worse.
+That said, summer is always a good time to take stock of one’s approach to sunscreen and renew a commitment to this (literal) skin-saving product.
 Dragging your feet on that front?
 Make it easy and check out our picks for the best sunscreen for every skin type.

 I’ve found that wearing sunscreen is only a drag if you aren’t using the right one for your skin’s particular needs.
 But since the market is saturated with all different kinds of sunscreens—mineral, physical, and chemical—it can feel daunting to sort through the (sometimes contradictory) information available and figure out which makes the most sense for you.
 To help us understand how to find the best sunscreen, we tapped a couple of experts on the subject.